What is an allergic reaction to a food?

 As your child matures, they can learn to take some responsibility for their safety.
 When your child is ready, teach them:

-- How to give themselves epinephrine
+- How to self-administer the epinephrine

 - To avoid putting objects, such as pencils, in their mouth

-- To tell someone if they think they are having an allergic reaction.
-To tell their friends about their food allergy and where they keep their epinephrine auto-injector
+- To tell their friends about their food allergy and where they keep their epinephrine device

 For more information